-Mini Mike Bloomberg's Super Bowl Gun Control Push Widely Rejected
+'Mini Mike' Bloomberg's Super Bowl Gun Control Push Widely Rejected

 NRA members, gathered at the Great American Outdoor Show, responded to Bloomberg by explaining that he has no say in the way they exercise their Second Amendment rights, especially when it comes to defending their own lives.

-A black NRA member observed, “Mike Bloomberg is a white billionaire who has no place in telling me how I can defend myself or my loved ones.”
+An NRA member observed, “Mike Bloomberg is a white billionaire who has no place in telling me how I can defend myself or my loved ones.”

 And a mother named Ashley Boop flatly rejected Bloomberg’s push as well.
 She said, “As a mother of three-year-old little boy, my family means everything to me.
 As a woman, I believe the best way to protect myself is with a firearm.